Sixth Form

 Promoting happiness, self-esteem and wellbeing

-The Sixth Form at Gretton provides a varied and innovative curriculum adapted to meet the needs of our students and allowing them to flourish.
+The Sixth Form at Gretton provides a varied and innovative curriculum adapted to meet the needs of our learners and allowing them to flourish.

 Emphasis is placed on developing and preparing students for the transition to adulthood and life beyond Gretton, whilst also promoting happiness, self-esteem and wellbeing.